craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. [widenLiteralInitializersInLoop]  With this setup was able to achieve a ~25% speedup but still O(N^2) loop behavior.
+However, ugly side effect loss of precision for pure single pass logic of a variable defined inside a loop, c.f. `_caxnc-whileLoop-0001`.
+    ```
+        export const doNotTraverseNever = false;
+        export const widenLiteralInitializersInLoop = true;
+        export const widenLiteralAssignmentsInLoop = false;
+        const hardCodeEnableTSDevExpectStringFalse = true;
+        export const doInvolved = false;
+    ```
+1. (cont)...
+It seems `doNotTraverseNever` makes almost no difference in timing, at least currently (inter-group only, no intra-group).
+Executed `gulp baseline-accept` for `_caxnc-whileLoop-00(01|55|56)` just for the record to show the shorter iterations.
+But didn't change `@ts-dev-expect-string` iteration count values for other while loops because have a new plan anyway.
+For the next step `widenLiteralInitializersInLoop`,`widenLiteralAssignmentsInLoop`,`doInvolved`, will be all be false (and ultimately removed) - see [proxySymtabSqueezing] in [TODO].

 0. [doNotTraverseNever] Added global control variables `doNotTraverseNever` (currently `true`), `alwaysWidenInitializers` (currently `false`), and `doInvolved` (currently `false`) at top of `flowGroupInfer.ts`, to test changes in a modular way.
 Currently `doNotTraverseNever` is only affecting at the inter-group level, from withing `resolveGroupForFlow`.
 However, it should ultilmately be extended to intra-group processing.
 All _caxnc- tests passing.